Thank you for attending our 2024 Producer’s Event!

 BCM Custom Mobile Butchering

-616-893-2384 (Beef, Pork, Bison) To be put on a waitlist for potential cancellations, please fill out this form.
-For 2024 requests, please text 616-893-2384 with details of what type of animal and how many and the approximate month you’re looking for harvesting and someone will get back with you.
+616-893-2384 (Beef, Pork, Bison) The schedule for 2025 opened on June 1, 2024 and is full.
+To be put on a waitlist for potential cancellations, please fill out this form.
 If we confirm the number of animals within 14 days of your appointment, and there are less animals at the actual appointment, you will be charged up to 50% of the charges for those “no show” animals.

 What Happens Next?